-- A demonstration is a display of the performance of one or more cars.
-The following conditions must be observed: - demonstrations are controlled at all times by a clerk of the course; - demonstrations of more than 5 cars are controlled at all times by a safety car, driven ahead of the field by an experienced driver under the control of the clerk of the course; - all the marshals must be present at their posts (within the framework of a meeting), and rescue and signalling services are required; - arrangements ensuring the safety of the spectators must be in place;
+A demonstration is a display of a car's performance.
+The following conditions must be observed:

+- demonstrations of more than 5 cars are controlled at all times by a safety car, driven ahead of the field by an experienced driver under the control of the clerk of the course; - all the marshals must be present at their posts; - drivers must wear appropriate safety clothing (FIA approved clothing and helmets are strongly recommended).
+Organisers may specify minimum clothing standards; - the cars must pass scrutineering on safety grounds;

-- drivers must wear appropriate safety clothing (FIA approved clothing and helmets are strongly recommended).
-Organisers may specify minimum clothing standards; - the cars must pass scrutineering on safety grounds; - a precise entry list must be published after scrutineering; - no passengers are allowed except when the cars were originally designed and equipped to transport passengers in the same safety conditions as the driver, and provided that they wear appropriate safety clothing (the clothing and helmets approved by the FIA are strongly recommended).
-The organisers may specify minimum clothing standards; - overtaking is strictly forbidden unless under the instructions of marshals showing blue flags; - timing is forbidden; - cars must not bear any racing numbers, except for cars that are historically associated with a particular racing number. - Other means of identification of the cars may be used by the organisers (letters or numbers on side windows, etc.), but such identifications must be removed when the car leaves the location of the event. - within the framework of a meeting, any demonstration must be mentioned in the supplementary regulations and the cars taking part must be mentioned in the programme. - Parades and demonstrations cannot be organised without express authorisation from the ASN of the organising country.
+- a precise entry list must be published after scrutineering; - no passengers are allowed; - overtaking is strictly forbidden unless under the instructions of marshals showing blue flags; - timing is forbidden; - the demonstration(s) must be stated in the supplementary regulations and the cars taking part must be mentioned in the official programme of the event; - cars must not bear any racing numbers, except for cars that are historically associated with a particular racing number.

+Other means of identification of the cars may be used by the organisers (letters or numbers on side windows, etc.), but such identifications must be removed when the car leaves the location of the event.

+Parades and demonstrations cannot be organised without authorisation from the ASN of the organising country.